-New to this Edition
+New to This Edition

-So far you've read about a wide variety of new and enhanced features of this 10th edition.
-Just in case we haven't impressed you enough already, here's a summary list of those and more that make our book stand out as the most up-to-date, cutting-edge product in the Marketing Principles market!
+So far, you've read about a wide variety of new and enhanced features of this 11th edition.
+Just in case we haven't impressed you enough already, here's a summary list of those and more that make our book stand out as by far the most up-to-date, cutting-edge product in the Marketing Principles market!